FOOT CARE NURSE COURSE (PART 2)

 Students registering after the deadline will be added to a wait list.
 If accepted to the course, an additional fee of $100 + tax will be applicable.

-*Mentorship: Students will be expected to attend a Kingston area foot care clinic with a member of our Part 2 Education team for approximately 3 hours between May 17th and June 5th, 2018 for the students enrolled in the Spring 2018 Part 2 course; and the 3 hours will be expected to be completed between Sept 15th - October 15th for the students enrolled for the Fall 2018 Part 2 course.
-This will be discussed with each student individually prior to commencing Part 2, and is mandatory to proceed in the course.
+Mentorship Dates: Students will be expected to attend a Kingston area foot care clinic with a member of our Part 2 education team for approximately 3 hours.
+Students enrolled in the Spring 2018 course will complete their mentorship hours between May 17th and June 5th, 2018.
+Students enrolled in the Fall 2018 course will complete their mentorship hours between September 20th and October 23rd, 2018.
+Mentorship hours will be discussed with each student prior to commencing Part 2, and are mandatory to proceed in the course.

 Goal: Foster links between foot care professionals and assist in the development of a strong and knowledgeable foot care community.